-A subregional peace and security observation system known as the Early Warning System or 'The System' is hereby established for the purposes of conflict prevention and in accordance with article 58 of the Revised Treaty.
-The System shall consist of: (a) Observation and Monitoring Centre located at the Secretariat; (b) Observation and Monitoring Zones within the sub-region.
+A sub-regional peace and security observation system known as the Early Warning or "The System" is hereby established for the purposes of conflict prevention and in accordance with Article 58 of the Revised Treaty.
+The System shall consist of:

+- a.
+An Observation and Monitoring Centre located at the Secretariat; - b.
+Observation and Monitoring Zones within the sub-region.

-Article 23: Observation and Monitoring Centre
+Observation and Monitoring Centre

-The Observation and Monitoring Centre shall be responsible for data collection and analyses and preparation of reports for the use of the Executive Secretariat.
-The Centre shall collaborate with the United Nations Organisation, the Organization of African Unity, research centres and all other relevant international regional and subregional organisations.
+- 1. The Observation and Monitoring Centre shall be responsible for data collection and analyses and preparation of reports for the use of the Executive Secretariat. - 2.
+The Centre shall collaborate with the United Nations Organisation, the Organisation of African unity, research centres and all other relevant international regional and sub-regional organisations.

-Article 24: Observation and Monitoring Zones
+Observation and Monitoring Zones

-Member States shall be divided into zones on the basis of proximity, ease of communication and efficiency.
+1. Member States shall be divided into zones on the basis of proximity, ease of communication and efficiency.
 Each zone shall be identified by a number and each shall have a zonal headquarters.
-The following four (4) Observation and Monitoring Zones are hereby created: ZONE NO, COUNTRIES AND ZONAL CAPITALS Zone 1 serving Cape Verde, The Gambia, Guinea-Bissau, Mauritania and Senegal will have its headquarters in Banjul; Zone 2 serving Burkina Faso, Cote d'Ivoire, Mali and Niger will have its headquarters in Ouagadougou; Zone 3 serving Ghana, Guinea, Liberia and Sierra Leone will have its headquarters in Monrovia; and Zone 4 serving Benin, Nigeria and Togo will have its headquarters in Cotonou.
+The following four (4) Observation and Monitoring Zones are hereby created:

-The zoning provided for in paragraph 1 above may be altered, if necessary, by the

-Authority of Heads of State and Government.
-Each zonal headquarters shall be provided with an office and placed under the authority of the Executive Secretary, through the office of the Deputy Executive Secretary.
+- 2. The zoning provided for in paragraph 1 above may be altered, if necessary, by the Authority of Heads of State and Government. - 3.
+Each zonal headquarters shall be provided with an office and placed under the

-Member States hereby undertake to guarantee the freedom of operations of the zonal headquarters in accordance with the privileges, immunities and security to property, assets and staff of the bureaux as provided by the ECOWAS General Convention on Privileges and Immunities and the Headquarters Agreement.

-The Zonal Bureau shall maintain working relations with the host country and local and international institutions.
-The Zonal Bureaux shall, on a state by state and day-to-day basis, collect data on indicators that impact on the peace and security of the zone and the sub- region.
+- 4. Member States hereby undertake to guarantee the freedom of operations of the zonal headquarters in accordance with the privileges, immunities and security to property, assets and staff of the bureaux as provided by the ECOWAS General Convention on Privileges and Immunities and the Headquarters Agreement. - 5.
+The Zonal Bureau shall maintain working relations with the host country and local and international institutions. - 6.
+The Zonal Bureaux shall, on a state by state and day-to-day basis, collect data on indicators that impact on the peace and security of the zone and the sub-region. - 7.
 The Zonal Headquarters shall process the data collected and prepare a report which they shall send to the Observation and Monitoring Centre.
 Accordingly, each of the Zonal Headquarters shall be directly linked by appropriate communication means to the Observation and Monitoring Centre.